-This means that, regardless of it’s overwhelming monopoly of the search engine market space and the ppc market share, Google is continuing to grow its user base and it’s engagement rates to favor that of the advertiser.
+This means that, regardless of its monopoly of the search engine market space and overwhelming PPC market share, Google is continuing to grow its user base and it’s engagement rates to favor that of the advertiser.
 Or – to be clear – the qualified advertiser.
 Because believe you me, with the way these numbers are increasing, costly PPC management mistakes are more devastating than ever.

 20) Of All Those Clicks, Over 40% Went To Top Three Results

 It’s no surprise that the search engine titan is capable of generating such a massive amount of revenue from paid ads alone.
-But what’s more important than the number being spent on paid ad clicks, is where the clicks are occuring.
+More important than the amount being spent on paid ad clicks, however, is where the clicks are occurring.